 The uses below are only undertaken with your consent:

 • To present and send communications following a purchase via the Barbican website in order to inform you of other related products, events and opportunities to support the Orchestra, which may include relevant news or competitions from our sponsors;

-• To send you communications by email and SMS that you have directly signed up to, such as e-newsletters;
+• To send you marketing and fundraising communications by email and SMS that you have directly signed up to, such as e-newsletters;

 • To hold relevant contact and medical information of members of participants of certain Discovery projects and groups for use should any emergency situation arise.

 Opting out of marketing and other fundraising communications